ViaVersion/VIAaaS/README.md

 VIAaaS
 ---
-Idea: server.example.com._p25565._v1_12_2._otrue._uBACKUSERNAME.viaaas.example.com (default backend 25565 port and version default as auto, online-mode can be optional/required) (similar to tor to web proxies)
+How to use: server.example.com._p25565._v1_12_2._uBACKUSERNAME.viaaas.example.com (similar to tor to web proxies) Default WS URL: wss://localhost:25543/ws

 - TODO: _o option for disabling online mode only in front end, protocol auto detection